zhenghao-li/Data_Mining/EX2/Exercise2.md

 radiologist

-We performed 100 simulations on each model and computed the average out-of-sample accuracy rate and the average out-of-sample classification error rate for each of the three models.
+We performed 100 simulations on each model and computed the average out-of-sample accuracy rate and the average out-of-sample error rate for each of the three models.
 Based on these performance rates, we decided which model to use to predict the probabilities of recall for each radiologist.
-All three models have high out of sample performance; however, models 2 and 3 have higher out of sample accuracies and lower classification error rates on average than model 1.
+All three models have high out of sample performance;
+however, models 2 and 3 have higher out of sample accuracy rates and lower error rates on average than model 1.

-Table 2.1 displays the average out of sample accuracies and classification error rates for each of the three models.
+Table 2.1 displays the average out of sample accuracy rates and error rates for each of the three models.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">